Opendigitalradio/dablin/README.md

 (Currently no desktop files are installed so it is not easy to start DABlin directly from GNOME Shell.
 For now, at least, start DABlin from a console.)

-DABlin processes frame-aligned DAB ETI-NI recordings.
+DABlin processes DAB ETI-NI recordings/streams (which may be frame-aligned or not i.e. any data before/after an ETI-NI frame is discarded).
 If no filename is specified, `stdin` is used for input.

 You just should specify the service ID (SID) of the desired service using `-s` - otherwise initially no service is played.
 The GUI version of course does not necessarily need this.